Preconditioner on Matrix Lie Group for SGD: Estimating preconditioners on matrix Lie groups

 where $0<\mu_0<1$, and $\| \cdot \|$ takes the norm of a matrix.
 One simple choice for matrix norm is the maximum absolute value of a matrix.

 Note that natural gradient can take different forms.
-One should not confuse the natural gradient on the Lie group derived from a tensor metric with the natural gradient for parameter estimation derived from a Fisher information metric.
+One should not confuse the natural gradient on the Lie group derived from a tensor metric with the natural gradient for model parameter learning derived from a Fisher information metric.